These exercises for brain injury patients can not only help you regain movement and strength, but also improve your cognitive functioning.

 Exercising is good for everyone, but it is especially important for people with TBI.

-In fact, research has shown that regularly performing physical exercises after brain injury is a key factor in successful TBI recovery.
+In fact, research has shown that regularly performing physical exercises after brain injury is a key factor in reversing the effects of traumatic brain injury.

 Why is this?
 Well, there are several reasons actually.

 - Exercise increases blood flow to your brain.
 When you exercise regularly, this improves your cardiovascular functioning, which increases blood flow to every part of your body, including your brain.
 More blood flowing to your brain means more nutrients for your brain to receive, which means your brain can function much better!

 - Exercise effects neurotransmitters.
 Neurotransmitters are chemicals in your brain that transmit messages between neurons.
 It is basically “transmission fluid” for your nerves.
 Scientists have found that regular physical exercise actually increases the level of this “transmission fluid” in your brain, making the impulses in your brain travel faster from one nerve to the next.
 This increase in neurotransmitters helps you process information faster and can even improve your mood and memory!

 - Exercise activates neuroplasticity.
 Repetitive exercise is one of the best ways to engage your brain’s neuroplasticity, which is the brain’s ability to rewire and repair itself after brain injury.

 These are just some of the reasons physical exercise is so good for brain injury patients.

 Now that we know a little bit about the science behind exercise and how it can help with your TBI recovery, it is time to learn some specific exercises that you can do at home to help regain some function.

 The following are some of the best types of exercises for brain injury that you should try to incorporate into your daily routine: